Wagga Wagga Christian College

 "It is our desire that when a student leaves Wagga Wagga Christian College they are confident in who they are, knowing their strengths and weaknesses, with a the wisdom to approach the workforce, prepared to make right decisions in all the different parts of life ahead in service to the Lord."

-Ms Catherine Clarke, Head of Senior School
+Ms Catherine Clarke, Head of Secondary School

-Our Senior School
+Our Secondary School

 curriculum